tendermint/tendermint/docs/architecture/adr-042-state-sync.md

 implementation of [Lazy State sync](https://github.com/tendermint/tendermint/pull/3243), The [analysis](https://docs.google.com/document/d/1npGTAa1qxe8EQZ1wG0a0Sip9t5oX2vYZNUDwr_LVRR4/) of the performance, and follow up implementation of [Warp Sync](http://github.com/tendermint/tendermint/pull/3594).

+#### Compairing Security Models
-One proposed difference between Lazy and Eager state sync is the safety model.
+One proposed difference between Lazy and Eager state sync is the security model.
 It had been suggested that Lazy State Sync could use light client validation while Warp Sync was unsuitable for public networks as it relies on the majority of peers to produce a manifest.
 This manifest would require complete syncing before validation of the data against the merkle root were possible.
 This could create DDOS attack vector in which a peer publishes an invalid manifest and making peers download invalid data.
 For this reason, WarpSync is faster but less safety-efficient; It as it takes longer to realize that data is invalid.

 However, upon analysis of the approaches with the orthogonal axis of eager/lazy and chunk/snapshot validation suggest that a version of WarpSync with per chunk light client validation might get the optimal performance and safety.

-## Decision: WarpSync With Per Chunk Light Client Validation
+## Decision: Eager StateSync With Per Chunk Light Client Validation

 The conclusion after thorough concideration of the advantages/disadvances of eager/lazy is to produce a state sync which